 In other words, we need to get above the atmosphere.
-In space.
+Into space.

 To get more observations in the ultraviolet or infrared, you need a telescope that can specialize in either of those wavelengths.
 Not one that’s mostly just an optical telescope.

 The problem with infrared astronomy is in the job title.
 Infrared radiation is more commonly known as heat.
 And Earth may not emit its own light like the sun, but it sure emits a lot of heat.
 That’s why plate tectonics work.
 It’s why volcanoes erupt.

 Earth, for infrared astronomy, is like light pollution or radio noise for optical and radio astronomy.
 It sort of drowns out all the other heat data the telescope might try to take a look at.

 Which is why infrared telescopes do their best work away from Earth.

 The Spitzer Space Telescope is one such telescope.
 It was launched clear out of Earth orbit and is allowed to slowly fall behind us as it orbits the sun.